mlhorgan/InvertedIndex/README.md

 # InvertedIndex

-Implement an Inverted Index with Positional Information.
+Implement an Inverted Index with Count Information.
 Dataset

-The dataset is the scenes from the complete works of Shakespeare.
+The dataset is the scenes from the cumulative works of Shakespeare Original Source.
 This data has been tokenized and is made available as shakespeare-scenes.json.gz on Moodle.
-If you're curious, the original source of the materials (from Open Shakespeare) is here.

 This dataset has been preprocessed by stripping out punctuation and using the Krovetz Stemmer.
 No stopwords have been removed.